Vahagn: Modern cultural impact

-A village in the northern province of Lori was named Vahagni after him in 1947.
+Vahagn has been associated in the modern times with the province of Lori (Tashir-Dzoraget); a village there was named Vahagni after him in 1947 based on the belief that his temple was located there.
 It has a monumental statue of Vahagn by Ghukas Chubaryan and Liparit Sadoyan, erected in 1973, which also serves as a monument to the fallen soldiers of the Great Patriotic War (World War II).